HackYourFuture/React/README.md

 Also review the Git [workflow material](https://github.com/HackYourFuture/Git/blob/master/Lecture-3.md) from the JavaScript3 module, use this as a reference.

+Please read [this doc](homework-submission/HOMEWORK.md) for information on how to where to put your homework for this particular module.

 ## Slides

 Find the slides used in class here: